cassioms/gameoflife/README.md

 ## Interaction

-Click on the screen to toggle between live and dead cell
+- Click on the screen to toggle between live and dead cell
+- Hold the period (.) key to pause the simulation